If you want...Start with...Pricing shape

 Final Recommendation

 Do not choose a dictation app by price alone.
-First decide where the voice needs to go: into the current text field, across devices, into private offline processing, or into transcripts from recordings.
+First decide where the voice needs to go: into the current text field, across devices, into a local/private Mac workflow, or into transcripts from recordings.

 If your work starts with...Best first choiceWhat you are really buying